Joseph E. Johnston: Post-war years

+Johnston lived on this lot during his time in Savannah.
+He was visited by General Robert E. Lee.

 Johnston began to make a living for himself and his ailing wife.
 He became president of a small railroad, the Alabama and Tennessee River Railroad Company, which during his tenure of May 1866 to November 1867, was renamed the Selma, Rome and Dalton Railroad.
 Johnston was bored with the position, and the company failed for a lack of capital.
 He established Joseph E. Johnston & Company, an insurance agency for New York Life Insurance Co. and a British insurance company, which Johnston operated out of Savannah (Ga.) from 1868 to 1877.
 The British company was Liverpool and London and Globe Insurance Company, and within four years had a network of more than 120 agents across the deep South.

 The income from this venture allowed him to devote time to his great post-war activity, writing his memoirs, as did several fellow officers.
 His Narrative of Military Operations (1874) was highly critical of Davis and many of his fellow generals.
 He repeated his grievance about his ranking as a general in the Confederate Army and attempted to justify his career as a cautious campaigner.
 The book sold poorly, and its publisher failed to make a profit.